Best Vegan Tzatziki

 Finally, a vegan tzatziki that tastes just like its dairy-based counterparts!
 Most plant-based tzatziki’s call for dairy-free yogurt, but given the inconsistencies across brands, we skipped it altogether.
 Cashews transform into a thick “Greek yogurt” - and makes this recipe much more reliable.
 Best vegan tzatziki, ever.
 Vegan & Gluten Free. <jump to recipe>

 Greek food is one of my favorite cuisines, and I shared this with Anguel on our second date.
 It came up during one of those silly convos you have when you’re just getting to know someone, so you ask things like: “what’s your lucky number”, “name your spirit animal”, and “if you had to eat one thing for the rest of your life, what would it be?”.
 Clearly, the type of questions that accurately predict if you’ll be compatible into old age.
 Ha.
-Fast forward five years, and we took our first trip to Greece.
+Fast forward a handful of years, and we took our first trip to Greece.
 It was everything we hoped for.
 Cloudless skies, sapphire blue waters, and the freshest food you could ask for.

 During this trip, Anguel and I may have consumed our weight in tzatziki.
 We were obsessed.
 Traditional tzatziki is made from yogurt, so if you’re someone who avoids dairy, then this stellar dip might seem off limits.
 Which is a shame, because it’s so good!
 Not only is tzatziki simple to make from scratch, but it’s also tastes great on so many things.
 And as much as I love it paired with warm pita and crisp veggies, tzatziki really is so much more than just a dip.
 Have you ever tried it as a spread for sandwiches/burgers (instead of mayo), or dolloped on a bowl of grain salad?
 SO GOOD.

 I wanted to come up with a vegan version of tzatzki, and it honestly turned out even better than I expected.
-In fact, it’s well on its way to replacing the yummy yogurt version I shared last year.
+In fact, it’s well on its way to replacing the yummy yogurt version I shared earlier on.
 The taste and texture is enough to fool anyone into thinking it’s a yogurt-based dip, when in fact, that couldn’t be farther from the truth.
 There’s not a lick of dairy in sight.
 All the flavor, without the dairy?!
 Count me in.